Bundesautobahn 485

-The A 485 northbound at the Rödgener Straße bridge, just after junction 4.

 The A 485 is an eastern bypass of the town of Gießen.
 Between junctions 1 and 7, it is the eastern leg of the Gießener Ring.

 The A 485 is one of two completed portions of an abandoned plan to extend the A 49 to Darmstadt.
 The other portion is the A 661 from junction 8 onwards.

 Junction 1 is split into three parts.
 Heading northbound, the first part that is encountered is a trumpet interchange with the B 3a freeway.
 The B 3a continues northbound, while A 485 traffic is required to exit the freeway to the right.
 After exiting, the A 485 continues on a shorter stretch of freeway, passing the Marburger Straße junction before ending at a trumpet with the A 480.
 All three parts are signed as junction 1, and both trumpets are named Gießener Nordkreuz.